benvacha/mrkdwn/README.md

 ```

 ### Phrase Formatting
 Phrase formatting can be nested inside of any other syntax, except code blocks.
-Phrase formatting is only translated when both starting end ending syntax is found.
-Phrase formatting can be done inside of words, with the exception of underline.
+Phrase formatting is only translated when both starting and ending syntax is found in the same paragraph.
+Phrase formatting can be inside of words, with the exception of underline.
 Phrase formatting surrounded with whitespace will not be translated as phrase formatting.
 ##### mrkdwn
 ```
 *emphasis*  **bold**  ***strong***